tagtogorg/tagtog-doc/API.md

 </div>
 <div class="one-third-col">
   {% include message.html message='Search queries through the API return a response with the JSON <code>search response</code>. <a href="#search-response-format"> Documentation</a>' %}
+  {% include message.html message='Use the search features to retrieve the progress of the annotation tasks.' %}
 </div>
 <div class="two-third-col">